-As I was writing this, I was thinking “O Canada…“, swiftly followed by the realisation that I don’t know any of the rest of the words to this national anthem… but with a place as beautiful as this, none of that really matter now, does it? 😉
+As I was writing this, I was thinking “O Canada…“, swiftly followed by the realisation that I don’t know any of the rest of the words, anyhoo, I totally digress, especially as I want to share some of the best things to do in Toronto.

-With Canada, most people’s thoughts tend to go for the more natural attracted (case in point – this beauty) with relatively little consideration going to its cities yet Canada is home to some of the most exciting and vibrant cities in all the land…and they certainly don’t come more exciting than Toronto!
-(Though I have to admit, I have a huge soft spot for Vancouver and its amazing sights!)
+With Canada, most people’s thoughts tend to go for the more natural attractions (case in point – this beauty) with relatively little consideration going to its cities yet Canada is home to some of the most exciting and vibrant cities in all the land.
+This is especially true when it comes to the best things to do in Toronto.

-Ontario’s capital city, Toronto, is undoubtedly a fantastic place to visit in Canada!
+Ontario’s capital city is definitely a fantastic place to visit, especially with all the best things to do in Toronto.
 Located right on Lake Ontario, the city is a multicultural hub, with lots to see and do.
-If you’re heading over to Toronto soon, here are 10 things you have to do when you’re in this incredible city.

 1.)
 Brave the glass floor in the CN Tower